fraserelliott/readme-gen/project-plan.md

 - Custom merge tag patterns
 - Config file support for defaults
 - Extend emoji and formatting options
+- Live preview for merge tag replacements in current section using Rich layout splitting

 ## Development Notes
 - Use Rich for CLI interface and colors